andrenq/java_apps/README.md

 # Java apps
 This repository contains three java apps.
 - [Java Grep app](#grep) - Implementation of the grep command in java.
 The app searches for a text pattern recursively in a given directory and outputs all matched lines to a file.
 - [JDBC](#jdbc) - Example of Java Database Connectivity (JDBC) API usage.
-This app uses Data Access Object (DAO) to read and manage data from a Postgre database.
+This app uses Data Access Objects (DAO) to read and manage data from a Postgre database.
 - [Twitter](#twitter)- Implementation of a Twitter client that can post new tweets, show old tweets by given id and delete tweets by id.
 <a name="grep"></a>
 # Java Grep app
 ### Getting Started
 For the Java Grep app, no installations are required.
-All you need is to execute the code using Java 8, and to include all the dependencies on the pom.xml file.
+All you need is to execute the code using Java 8 and to include all the dependencies on the pom.xml file.
 This app is divided into three files:
- - `JavaGrep` is the application interface.
-Contains methods and attributes.
+ - `JavaGrep` is the application interface, and it contains methods and attributes.
  - `JavaGrepImp` is the implementation of `JavaGrep`.
 Implements all methods and adds new ones.
  - `JavaGrepApp` provides the main method.
 It is used to execute the application.